Review of Means and Ends: The Revolutionary Practice of Anarchism in Europe and the United States (2023)

 The biggest schools of thought in anarchism, an ideology where worker control over the workplace is preferred over capitalism and state power.
 The study is restricted to Europe and the USA, starting in 1868, the year that Mikhail Bakunin joined the International Workingmen's Association to argue for anarchism against other anti-capitalist factions.
 The book follows developments up to the outbreak of WW2.

 There’s a chapter in this book comparing anarchism with (state) socialism.
 In it, anarchists successfully predict why and how the Russian Revolution and other communist revolutions would fail.
-The possibility that these same anarchists could have done better makes for interesting reading, though of course, the question is not resolved.
+The possibility that these same anarchists could have done better makes for interesting reading, but that question is neither the subject of the book, nor resolved in it.

 The paragraph I just quoted, on social constructionism, is important in Baker’s “rational reconstruction” of what she calls the “theoretical framework” of anarchism.
-Baker claims that anarchists produced “vast amounts of theory”, and I’m sure they talked a lot about what they wanted, but even by comparison with other political ideologies of the mid-19th century, anarchism had little abstraction behind it.
-Anarchists were able to use the actual theoretical framework in Capital (1867/1887), but Baker spends no time on that.
-She prefers a body of oral tradition.
-Like other movements concentrated in the working class, this one was built mostly on shared experiences, including psychological reactance against the management of manual labour.
-As a result of poor education at the time, manual labourers were in a bad position to theorize about the causes of their oppression.
-Baker laments, correctly, that she cannot reconstruct exactly what the bulk of these people believed.
+That phrase is charitable.
+Whereas Capital (1867/1887), for example, builds up from basic concepts to an abstract theory, Baker quotes nobody doing the same for anarchist thought.
+She spends no time on anarchists using the framework of Capital for themselves either.
+She does quote many thinkers writing about what they wanted, and she claims that anarchists produced “vast amounts of theory”, but she prefers a body of oral tradition over elegant abstract thought.
+Like other movements concentrated in the working class, this one was built on shared experiences, including psychological reactance against the management of manual labour.
+The majority of labourers at this time were poorly educated.
+They were in a good position to recognize their oppression on a practical level, but they were in a bad position to explain it on a theoretical level.
+Baker laments, correctly, that she cannot reconstruct exactly what the bulk of these people believed, which I would have liked to know.
 What she can do is much more nebulous, and surprisingly divorced from general interests.

 Baker identifies “the theory of practice”, not Marx’s political economy, as the theoretical framework of anarchism.
 That theory is social constructionism, although Baker avoids the term.
-Basically, it’s the idea that you are born as a blank slate and then get your attributes from the floating world of Heraclitus around you: “Capacities and drives are not fixed or static, but are rather in constant motion as human action maintains, alters, erodes, destroys, and creates them over time.”
-In its strong form, presented by Baker, this is a false belief.
-It is probably true that the majority of historical anarchists shared that belief when their thoughts turned to intellectual justification at all, but it is the responsibility of the historian to highlight that ignorance, and of the modern activist to reject it.
-Baker does neither.
+Basically, it’s the idea that you are born as a blank slate and then get your attributes from the floating world of Heraclitus around you.
+There is much that we learn and make together in life, but what Baker attributes to the anarchists is a specific, strong form of social constructionism: “Capacities and drives are not fixed or static, but are rather in constant motion as human action maintains, alters, erodes, destroys, and creates them over time.”
+This strong form, where even our drives are determined by praxis, is a false belief.
+It is probably true that the majority of historical anarchists shared that belief when their thoughts turned to intellectual justification, but it is the responsibility of the historian to highlight that ignorance, and of the modern activist to reject it.

-The second big problem with treating social constructionism as the theoretical framework of anarchism is that, although it distinguishes anarchism from state socialism and from omitted Hobbesian notions of human nature, it does not uniquely identify anarchism.
-Lots of ignorant people, including state socialists, have started from social-constructionist assumptions and come to non-anarchist political conclusions.
-You can read even The Prince (1513/1532) that way if you like.
-You have to read Adam Smith, the unwilling father of free-market capitalism, that way.
-Smith emphasized work experience in human development, just like Baker’s anarchists did, but they would have agreed on little else.
-Read The Blank Slate (2002) for a number of other examples of high-level social constructionism and a summary of the evidence against it.
-Baker picks up the slack with a different chunk of ideology: The one that gave this book its title.
+The second big problem with treating social constructionism as the theoretical framework of anarchism is that, although it distinguishes anarchism from Hobbes, it does not uniquely identify anarchism.
+Lots of ignorant people, including state socialists and free-market ideologues, have started from social-constructionist assumptions and come to non-anarchist political conclusions.
+In The Wealth of Nations (1776), Adam Smith noted that specialization of labour would destroy people because “the understandings of the greater part of men are necessarily formed by their ordinary employments”.
+Smith thus emphasized work experience in human development, just like Baker’s anarchists did, but they would have agreed on little else.
+Baker does not acknowledge that.
+She picks up the slack with a different chunk of ideology: The one that gave this book its title.
 That is the unity of means and ends.
-True to form, Baker avoids both the phrase “deontological ethics” and the ancient proverb that “the ends do not justify the means”, but that is what she claims the anarchists believed.
+Baker avoids quoting the ancient proverb that “the ends do not justify the means”, but that is what she claims the anarchists believed.

-The third big problem with zeroing in on social constructionism is that the actions of Baker’s anarchists are unexplainable by reference to social constructionism.
+The third and final big problem with zeroing in on social constructionism is that the actions of Baker’s anarchists are unexplainable by reference to social constructionism.
 Some remain unexplainable even if you include the unity of means and ends.
 For example, the framework does not explain why many activists chose to play music and throw parties.
-Those tactics were used by all political factions and were effective for reasons unrelated to ideology.
+Those tactics were used by all political factions and were effective for reasons related to human nature, not ideology.
 More importantly, Baker does not comment on how the insurrectionist anarchists, who used violence instead of organization, thereby practiced violence, again like other political factions.
 If they had believed in the theory of practice, they would have predicted that using terror and violence would prepare them for a life of terror and violence after “the revolution”.
-On the other hand, the theory of practice, by itself, would not have led them to the conclusion that eternal horror would be a bad outcome of planet-wide war and social engineering.
-If you add deontological ethics to control for that problem, you have to specify which moral laws you subscribe to, but Baker does not.
+If they had believed in the unity of means and ends, they would have thought that planet-wide war and social engineering for “the revolution” would be wrong, because they did not want war and social engineering in their utopia.

-On the subject of violence, Baker quotes Errico Malatesta saying that for anarchists finding their way blocked, “there is no appeal except to physical force”.
+Baker’s favourite ideologue is Errico Malatesta, who does make a very good showing in this book.
+On the subject of violence, she quotes Malatesta saying that for anarchists finding their way blocked, “there is no appeal except to physical force”.
 This is the means of fascism applied toward a different end.
-Baker also quotes Bakunin and Malatesta cautioning their readers that violence should have popular support because otherwise, “it necessarily provokes reaction”, but Baker’s own voice is eerily quiet on the idea of popular support as a justification for violence.
-Because she does not understand human nature, she also does not push back against the creeping suggestion that metaphorical (“legal”) violence, such as wage slavery, is literal violence.
+Baker also quotes Bakunin and Malatesta cautioning their readers that violence should only be used with popular support because otherwise, “it necessarily provokes reaction”, but Baker’s own voice is eerily quiet on the idea of popular support as a justification for violence.
+Because she does not understand the role of human nature in reactions to literal violence, she also does not push back against the creeping suggestion that metaphorical (“legal”) violence, such as wage slavery, is literal violence.
 Given that 19th-century anarchists had flimsy ideas about overturning “all relationships” by force to reach a utopia they had not thought through or tested, it is easy to see why states came down hard on them.
-On the subject of millennarian terrorism and Kropotkin’s accelerationism, Baker’s tacit partisan support reminds me of tankie agnotology.
-For what is primarily a history of mentalities, the book shows a disturbing lack of philosophical substance, but to her credit, Baker does at least quote Max Baginski’s intelligent rejection of millennarianism:
+On the subject of millenarian terrorism and accelerationism, Baker’s tacit partisan support reminds me of tankie agnotology.
+For what is primarily a history of mentalities, the book shows a disturbing lack of philosophical substance, but to her credit, Baker does at least quote Max Baginski’s intelligent rejection of millenarianism:

 Workers dream themselves too easily into the idea that one day the “social revolution” will descend to earth like a supernatural godhead in order to heal all wounds and dry all tears in one fell swoop.
 Oh no!
 The sun, which as it set today looked down on shackled slaves, will not as it rises tomorrow behold free people.
 Workers must educate themselves through their own strength to become thinking and acting people.